turanszkij/mini_video/README.md

 # Mini Video Sample [![Github Build Status](https://github.com/turanszkij/mini_video/workflows/Build/badge.svg)](https://github.com/turanszkij/mini_video/actions)

-This repository shows how to use the Vulkan and DirectX 12 graphics API to decode H264 videos in the most straightforward way, without hiding anything from you.
-This means no external dependencies used, everything that you need to get started is right here, with full source code from loading a file with raw C++, extracting the H264 bitstream from it, parsing the metadata, then sending it to the GPU for decoding and finally displaying it on the screen.
+This sample shows how to use the Vulkan and DirectX 12 graphics API to decode H264 videos in the most straightforward way.
+This means no external dependencies used, everything that you need to get started is right here in one place, with full source code in C++.

 This program displays a simple video in a window, running continuously: